compneuro-da/rsHRF/documentation/manual/02_Installation.md

 # Setup: install and open as an SPM toolbox

 Ater downloading the release version of your choice, you can either use the scripts in ´code´ as a standalone, in combination with a demo script you will find in ´documentation/demo´ or as an SPM plugin with the GUI.
 The demo script can also be tranformed for usage on the cluster (see: XXX).
 However, for now, the connectivity scripts are not yet available as a standalone as they are incorporated in the SPM script. <!-- use separet functions (for cluster usage); connectivity only available as part of SPM plugin --> Follow the instructions.
-For more information, take a look at the narrated video!
+For more information, look at the ppt or watch the narrated video!

 <img align="right" src="https://github.com/compneuro-da/rsHRF/blob/update/img/install_02.png" alt="Download" width="250"/>